typhonius/acquia_cli/README.md

 # Copy the files and db from alpha to dev for testing new code
 ./bin/acquiacli preprod:prepare prod:acquia alpha dev

-# Deploy the develop-build branch to the test environment and run all config update steps
+# Deploy the develop-build branch to the test environment and run all config update steps.
 ./bin/acquiacli preprod:deploy prod:acquia test develop-build

+# Deploy the release-1.2.3 branch/tag to the production environment and run all config update steps without prompting the user to confirm.
+./bin/acquiacli prod:deploy prod:acquia release-1.2.3 --yes

 # Get a list of organizations you have access to and display organization UUIDs.
 ./bin/acquiacli organization:list